sanilac6459/cyoa-halloween/rich-looking/stay.md

 You're injured badly and ended up in the hospital.
 What a great place to be on Halloween.

 Well, at least you're still alive.
-Hopefully you get discharged soon.
+Hopefully you get discharged soon!

 [Restart your adventure](../README.md)